<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=391751051703966&amp;ev=PageView&amp;noscript=1">

 It’s not all about rules and guidelines, though—having fun is an equally important part of building strong company culture.
 HR teams should encourage organic relationships through social opportunities like Zoom trivia sessions, happy hours, or even one-off opportunities to connect for fun conversations in dedicated channels.

 A People Operations team can also structure the tools your company provides to manifest strong employee relationships.
-Use HR software to track employee happiness and allow team members to report issues or discomforts.
+Use HR software to track employee happiness and HR Portal to allow team members to report issues or discomforts.
 An Enterprise Social Network gives your team tools to connect on a digital platform for company news, content, and team updates.
 These technologies give people the opportunity to be themselves, embrace transparency, and focus on their happiness and well-being.
 Communication tools like Flock also help your employees stay connected, of course.

 Leadership, Team Management, Business Owners